See our COVID-19 Travel Requirements page for the latest COVID-19 travel updates.

 PLEASE NOTE: Due to National Park regulations and restrictions, it is NOT possible to go ashore at any other locations that are covered by this scuba diving liveaboard itinerary.

-Please note: Due to the Galapagos Islands ban on plastic bottles, diet sodas can be very difficult to source, unless they are available in glass bottles or recyclable cans.
+Please note: Due to the 2018 ban on plastic bottles in the Galapagos Islands, diet sodas can be very difficult to source, unless they are available in returnable glass bottles.
 With this in mind, we can not fulfil requests for Diet Coke, Coke Light, Coke Zero, Pepsi Light or any other diet sodas on board Galapagos Master.

 Meals are provided on a full board basis including a light breakfast, full breakfast, lunch and dinner served buffet style in the indoor, air-conditioned dining area.
 A complimentary range of soft drinks, fruit juices and teas are available at all times as well as instant and fresh brewed coffee, snacks and fresh fruit.
 Beer (lager), wine, and spirits are available for an additional charge.

-*While we always do our best to accommodate dietary requests, it can be very difficult, and in some cases impossible, to find certain products that are common elsewhere, especially at short notice.
-Guests with very specific needs should consider bringing some of their own foods if the lack thereof may constitute a health risk.
+*Please note: While we always do our best to accommodate dietary requests, it can be very difficult, and in some cases impossible, to find certain products that are common elsewhere.

 A hairdryer is available in each of the guest cabins on Galapagos Master.

 There is no satellite internet or wi-fi available on Galapagos Master.